 In 2007 he competed in, and won Grampian Chef of the year, he also won Grampian restaurant of the year 2007.
 In 2009 and 2011 David was a finalist in Scottish Chef of the Year, winning the award for best main course in 2009.

 In September 2010, Neil Rae purchased Raemoir House Hotel and David was the Executive Chef of both restaurants.
 To add to his achievements the restaurant at Raemoir House gained its second AA Rosette in 2011 and won Scottish Country House Hotel of the Year in 2011, again in 2012.

 In 2013 David, on his third time as a finalist, won the award for Best Intermediate Dish in the Scottish Chef of the Year competition and was crowned the overall winner with a gold medal.
-In the same year, his brigade at Raemoir House Hotel were awarded Scottish Chef Team of the Year and The dining room at the restaurant was runner-up in Scottish Rural Restaurant of the Year.
+In the same year, his brigade at Raemoir House Hotel were awarded Scottish Chef Team of the Year and The Dining Room at the restaurant was runner-up in Scottish Rural Restaurant of the Year.
 David, a Masterchef of Great Britain, has appeared in numerous television and radio broadcasts in the UK.

-He is also the youngest Vice President of The Federation of Chefs Scotland and will be instrumental in the growth of the organisation over the next few years.
+In 2017 David became President of The Federation of Chefs Scotland and will be instrumental in the growth of the organisation over the next few years.
 Developing and nurturing the future talent in the Scottish Culinary Industry.

 Although still Executive Chef and Co-Proprietor of Kildrummy, David now spends most of his time at the team's sister Hotel and Restaurant the Tor Na Coille in Banchory.
 The Hotel has just been awarded Four AA stars for the Hotel and Two AA Rosettes for the restaurant.